Ex-skipper Tyler Ardron scores four tries against U.S. in winning return to Canada rugby team | TSN

 Fiji and Japan have already qualified by virtue of their performance at the 2023 tournament, so a top-five finish would do it for Canada if Fiji and Japan finish above it.

-Tonga hosted Samoa later Friday in Nuku'alofa in Pool A play.
+Tonga beat Samoa 30-16 later Friday in Nuku'alofa in Pool A play.
 Canada will complete Pool B play against Japan in Sendai on Aug.
 30.

 The semifinals and fifth-versus-sixth game are scheduled for Sept.
 14 in Denver with the championship and third-place game Sept.
 20 in Salt Lake City, Utah.